tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ## Module Structure

 The 'te' container is the top level container in the 'ietf-te' module.
-The presence of the 'te' container enables TE function system wide.
+The presence of the 'te' container enables TE function system-wide.
 Further descriptions of containers that exist under the 'te' top level container are provided in the following sections.